Ahmohas/datasys-engine-datastrophe/docs/storage-design.md

 We will store the catalog as a JSON file inside the data directory.

+There will be one catalog file for the entire storage engine, located at `<dataDirectory>/catalog.json`.
+It contains metadata for all tables managed by that engine.

 The catalog will contain each table's:

-- Name and schema
+* Name and schema
-- Data files/partitions
+* Data files/partitions
-- Partition metadata, including row counts and min/max values for each column
-- Information needed to find those partitions
+* Information needed to find those partitions

 JSON was chosen because it is easy to read and inspect while developing.